johnalison/obsidian-notes/Journal/7 February 2025 Friday.md

 M and T to school

-Got a ton of L2 comments
+Got a tons of L2 comments

 # Teaching
 - Exam #1